asurixyz/AlphaPredictor/README.md

-# Taramani Quant Research Contest (TQRC) Submission
+# Predicting Alpha Contest

-This repository contains my submission for the [Taramani Quant Research Contest (TQRC)](https://www.kaggle.com/competitions/taramani-quant-research-contest-tqrc/) on Kaggle.
+This repository contains my submission for the Inter IIT Quant Guild Selection Contest [here](https://www.kaggle.com/competitions/taramani-quant-research-contest-tqrc/) on Kaggle.
 This contest is part of the Inter-IIT Quant Guild selection process.
 It is the second of two problems presented for the selection, focusing on quantitative trading strategies using limit order book data.

 ## Files